 The Company also generates revenue through software licenses, professional services (including software customization, implementation, training and consulting services), and maintenance and technical support contracts.
 The Company's arrangements generally contain multiple elements, consisting of the various service offerings.
-The Company recognizes software license arrangements that include significant modification and customization of the software in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 985-605, Software Recognition, and ASC 605-35, Revenue Recognition-Construction-Type and Certain Production-Type Contracts, using either percentage-of-completion or the completed-contract method.
+The Company recognizes software license arrangements that include significant modification and customization of the software in accordance with FASB Accounting Standards Codification (ASC) 985-605, Software Recognition, and ASC 605-35, Revenue Recognition-Construction-Type and Certain Production-Type Contracts, using either the percentage-of-completion or completed-contract method.
 Under the percentage-of-completion method, the Company uses the input method to measure progress, which is based on the ratio of costs incurred to date to total estimated costs at completion.
-The percentage-of-completion method is used when reliable estimates of progress and completion under the contract can be made.
+The percentage-of-completion method is used when reliable estimates of progress, including customer acceptance, and completion under the contract can be made.
 Under the completed-contract method, billings and costs (to the extent they are recoverable) are accumulated on the balance sheet, but no profit or income is recorded before user acceptance of the software license.
-The completed-contract method is used when reliable estimates cannot be made or other terms under the contract require it.
+The completed-contract method is used when reliable estimates of cost to complete cannot be made or other terms under the contract require it.
 To the extent estimated costs are expected to exceed revenue, the Company accrues for costs immediately.
+The Company considers a contract to be completed when all performance obligations have been delivered and the customer provides formal acceptance in the form of a "User Acceptance Testing" certificate and the Company applies this policy on a consistent basis.
+For certain customers with contracts for these types of revenues that have multiple deliverables, the Company has VSOE of fair value for post contract support services.
+For the remainder of the customers with contracts, the Company does not have VSOE for

 The Company accounts for nonmonetary transactions under ASC 845, Nonmonetary Transactions.
-Nonmonetary transactions with commercial substance are recorded at the estimated fair value of assets surrendered including cash, if cash is less than 25% of the fair value of the overall exchange, unless the fair value of the assets received is more clearly evident, in which case the fair value of the asset received is used.
-During the three months ended March 31, 2013 the Company recognized \$0.3 million in revenue related to nonmonetary transactions.
+Nonmonetary transactions with commercial substance are recorded at the estimated fair value of assets surrendered including cash, if cash is less than 25% of the fair value of the overall exchange, unless the fair value of the assets received is more clearly evident, in which case the fair value of the asset received is used to estimate fair value for the exchange.

+In 2013, the Company entered into an agreement to exchange certain data assets with a corporation.
+A member of the Company's Board of Directors also serves as a member of the board of directors of that corporation and therefore, the Company has considered the corporation may be a related party.
+Such member of the Company's Board of Directors does not hold a control position with the counterparty.
+The transaction was considered to have commercial substance under the guidance in ASC 845 and the Company estimated the fair value of the services delivered based on similar monetary transactions with third parties.
+No cash was exchanged in this transaction.
+The Company also considered the guidance in ASC 850, Related Party Disclosures.
+During the three months ended March 31, 2014 the Company recognized \$2.2 million in revenue related to nonmonetary transactions of which \$1.7 million is attributable to this transaction.
 Due to timing differences in the delivery and receipt of the respective nonmonetary assets exchanged, the expense recognized in each period is different from the amount of revenue recognized.
-As a result, during the three months ended March 31, 2013, the Company recognized \$0.4 million in expense related to nonmonetary transactions.
+As a result, during the three months ended March 31, 2014, the Company recognized \$1.2 million in expense related to nonmonetary transactions of which \$0.8 million is attributable to this transaction.